 Price: 5/4€; Su 1€!

 If I loved the Hamburg Museum of History, then I love this museum even more!
 This museum was immense!
-I had trouble deciding which hallway to enter after each room as there was no knowing if we would find the next option from the other room!
+B. and I had trouble deciding which hallway to enter after each room as there was no knowing if we would find the next option from the other room!
 If you have the time and want to study each artifact and admire the art all around you (the ceilings, the walls, the items inside glass cases), spend a day or half of it there.
 You certainly need more than 2-3 hours.
-I was running short of time and was getting really tired so I had to rush through a lot.
+B. and I were running short of time and were getting really tired so we had to rush through a lot.

 c.
 BMW Museum